For urgent consular assistance call

 More information:

-Swedish medical facilities have standards similar to Australia.
+Swedish medical facilities have standards similar to those in Australia.

 Emergency services are limited in remote areas.